TokTok/qTox/audio/resources/format.md

 # Format

-Internally qTox needs PCM with signed 16Bit integers and a samplerate of 48kHz and one channel (mono).
+Internally qTox needs PCM with signed 16Bit integers and a sample rate of 48kHz and one channel (mono).

 You can use ffmpeg to create those files as follows: